Princess Beatrice of the United Kingdom: Queen Victoria's last years

 After a short honeymoon, Beatrice and her husband fulfilled their promise and returned to the Queen's side.
 The Queen made it clear that she could not cope on her own and that the couple could not travel without her.
 Although the Queen relaxed this restriction shortly after the marriage, Beatrice and Henry travelled only to make short visits with his family.
 Beatrice's love for Henry, like that of the Queen's for the Prince Consort, seemed to increase the longer they were married.
 When Henry travelled without Beatrice, she appeared happier when he returned.

 The addition of Prince Henry to the family gave new reasons for Beatrice and the Queen to look forward, and the court was brighter than it had been since the Prince Consort's death.
 Even so, Henry, supported by Beatrice, was determined to take part in military campaigns, and this annoyed the Queen, who opposed his participation in life-threatening warfare.
 Conflicts also arose when Henry attended the Ajaccio carnival and kept "low company", and Beatrice sent a Royal Navy officer to remove him from temptation.
 On one occasion, Henry slipped away to Corsica with his brother Louis; the Queen sent a warship to bring him back.
 Henry was feeling oppressed by the Queen's constant need for his and his wife's company.

 Despite being married, Beatrice fulfilled her promise to the Queen by continuing as her full-time confidante and secretary.
 Queen Victoria warmed to Henry.
 However, the Queen criticised Beatrice's conduct during her first pregnancy.
 When Beatrice stopped coming to the Queen's dinners a week before giving birth, preferring to eat alone in her room, the Queen wrote angrily to her physician, Dr James Reid, that, "I [urged the Princess to continue] coming to dinner, and not simply moping in her own room, which is very bad for her.
 In my case I regularly came to dinner, except when I was really unwell (even when suffering a great deal) up to the very last day."
 Beatrice, aided by chloroform, gave birth the following week to her first son, Alexander.
 Despite suffering a miscarriage in the early months of her marriage, Beatrice gave birth to four children: Alexander, called "Drino", was born in 1886; Victoria Eugenie, called "Ena", in 1887; Leopold in 1889; and Maurice in 1891.
-Following this, she took a polite and encouraging interest in social issues, such as conditions in the coal mines.
-However, this interest did not extend to changing the conditions of poverty, as it had done with her brother, the Prince of Wales.
+Following this, she took a polite and encouraging interest in social issues.